CMSgov/dpc-app/README.md

 1. Make an initial GET request to the following endpoint: `http://localhost:3002/v1/Group/3461C774-B48F-11E8-96F8-529269fb1459/$export`.
 This will request a data export for all the patients attribution to provider: `3461C774-B48F-11E8-96F8-529269fb1459`.
 You will need to set the Accept header to `application/fhir+json` (per the FHIR bulk spec).
-1. The response from the Export endpoint should be a *204* with the `Content-Location` header containing a URL which the user can use to to check the status of the job. <why is content-location header formatted differently from the other headers?>
+1. The response from the Export endpoint should be a **204** with the `Content-Location` header containing a URL which the user can use to to check the status of the job. <why is content-location header formatted differently from the other headers?>
 1. Make a GET request using the URL provided by the `/Group` endpoint from the previous step.
- Which <not clear on what "which" is referring to> has this format: `http://localhost:3002/v1/Jobs/{unique UUID of export job}`.
+ Which has this format: `http://localhost:3002/v1/Jobs/{unique UUID of export job}`.
  You will need to ensure that the Accept header is set to `application/fhir+json` (per the FHIR bulk spec).
  You will need to ensure that the Prefer header is set to `respond-async`.
- The server should return a *204* response until the job has completed.
+ The server should return a **204** response until the job has completed.
  Once the job is complete, the endpoint should return data in the following format (the actual values will be different):

      ```javascript